 Question: My veneers are too thick, and the two front teeth stick out.
 They look nothing like my temps, and they look worse.
 Can they be thinned, or do I need to get them redone?

 Sorry to hear that!
-I do not advise you to have them thinned out, since you will never get the final glaze and shine after adjusting.
+I do not advise you to have them thinned out since you will never get the final glaze and shine after adjusting.

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before, look no further than Dr. Anthony Mobasser.
+If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
-If you want to have a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.
+If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!